What does the Moodmetric ring measure?

 The ring is meant to be personal.
 It has a learning algorithm that adjusts to one user.

-However, there is a Resume Imprint tab, which discards the existing learning and a new person can use the ring without the old data affecting the results.
+However, it is possible to Calibrate the ring, which discards the existing learning and a new person can use the ring without the old data affecting the results.

 Are measurement results between users comparable?